sebbanwalker/sebbanwalker/README.md

 * I'm studying machine learning by building simple neural networks with Python
 * I'm right now in a deepdive in JUCE framework to learn DSP, aspiring to one day build my own proprietary VSTs

-# What is on the horizon?

-I really want to

 # Certification

 * [Responsive Web Design](https://www.freecodecamp.org/certification/sebbanwalker/responsive-web-design) - Issued Sept 2024